leonj1/my-secrets-fetcher/README.md

 - Use proper AWS IAM roles and policies
 - Implement secret rotation
 - Enable encryption at rest and in transit
+- **✨ DevContainer secrets are fetched at runtime, never stored in config**

 ### Scalability
 - Consider using AWS ECS/EKS for container orchestration